-Applicants must be able to evidence that they have undertaken a statistics class/module and also a research methods class/module and completed a research project/dissertation in their undergraduate degree.
-If they have no previous statistics or research experience then they will struggle with the content of this programme.
+Applicants with a non UK degree must be able to evidence that they've undertaken a statistics class/module and also a research methods class/module and completed a research project/dissertation in their undergraduate degree.
+If they've no previous statistics or research experience then they'll struggle with the content of this programme.

 Please note: this is a very popular programme of study and we receive more applications each year than we have places to offer.
-Places are offered on a first-come first-served basis so you are advised to apply as early as possible.
-Once we have reached capacity, any applications that are received will be held on a waiting list.
+Places are offered on a first-come first-served basis, so you're advised to apply as early as possible.
+Once we've reached capacity, any applications that are received will be held on a waiting list.

 |English language requirements|